Innocent Traitor: Plot

 The story starts with her birth in 1537.
-The daughter of Lady Frances Brandon and Henry Grey, 1st Duke of Suffolk, Jane is seen as a burden by her parents, both of whom resent her for being a girl instead of a boy, and is regularly beaten by her mother.
+The daughter of Lady Frances Brandon and Henry Grey, Duke of Suffolk, Jane is seen as a burden by her parents, both of whom resent her for being a girl instead of a boy, and is regularly beaten by her mother.

 Jane grows up close to her nurse, Mrs. Ellen and is highly educated, to the standards of a princess.
-After Henry VIII's death and Catherine Parr's marriage to Thomas Seymour, 1st Baron Seymour of Sudeley, Jane goes to live with the former queen and her husband to further her education while her elders plot her marriage to Edward VI of England.
+After Henry VIII's death and Catherine Parr's marriage to Thomas Seymour, 1st Baron Seymour of Sudeley, Jane goes to live with the former queen and her husband to further her education while her elders plot her marriage to King Edward VI.

 When it becomes clear that the young king will not live long, other plans are made for Jane.
 John Dudley, 1st Duke of Northumberland, gets the young Edward to proclaim Jane as his successor.

-He does this by proclaiming his half sisters, Mary and Elizabeth I of England, both bastards and not fit to take the throne.
+He does this by proclaiming his half sisters, Mary and Elizabeth, both bastards and not fit to take the throne.
 According to Edward's father's will, if all his children were to die without heirs, then the succession to the crown would follow the lineage of his late younger sister, Mary Tudor.
 Frances, the daughter of Mary, relinquishes her right to the crown in order for it to go to her eldest daughter, Jane, since she had no sons.

-To secure his position Northumberland marries Jane off to Guilford Dudley, his youngest son.
+To secure his position Northumberland marries Jane off to Lord Guilford Dudley, his youngest son.

 Jane is openly displeased with the man chosen to be her husband.
 On Edward's death, Northumberland and Henry Grey go forward with their plan and put Jane on the throne, proclaiming her to be the rightful heir to the throne.